lordreif/mailfilter/README.md

 For each mail subdirectory there is a pattern list in `/lists` defining the rules for sorting mails into.
-Make sure that every pattern starts with `\s` since the recipients stored in `ADDRLIST` are separated by a space.
+Make sure that every pattern starts with `\s` since the recipients stored in `ADDRLIST` are separated by spaces.

 Finally update the domains you want to take account of in the *# Fetch all relevant recipients* part.